gjuliao/gjuliao/README.md

 Team leader and RoR/React full-stack software developer with a background & Master Degree in Project Management.
 Through my +10 years of professional experience, I have helped unicorns and +15 young startup companies stand out in globally competitive markets.

-Looking forward to:
-1. Connect to discuss how we can help shape our communities' futures together.
+Looking forward to connect to discuss how we can help shape our communities' futures together.

 ## Connect with me